Lixea® is developing an innovative biomass fractionation process using low-cost ionic liquids.

-Our first product is a process that uses waste wood and agricultural by-products and sustainably grown biomass to produce a greener alternative to today’s petrochemical industry while providing unwanted waste materials with a new purpose.
+Our first product is the Dendronic process that uses waste wood and agricultural by-products and sustainably grown biomass to produce a greener alternative to today’s petrochemical industry while providing unwanted waste materials with a new purpose.

 The Dendronic Process

 Lixea has developed the Dendronic Process, a novel pretreatment technology for lignocellulosic biomass, offering unprecedented feedstock flexibility.

 Different types of biomass, including agricultural residues, energy crops, forestry residues and even waste construction wood, can be used in a one-size-fits-all process.

-An inexpensive and recyclable ionic liquid separates the different components of biomass--cellulose and lignin, while by-products as well as heavy metals present in waste wood can be recovered.
+An inexpensive and recyclable ionic liquid separates the different components of biomass: cellulose and lignin.
+In addition, by-products and heavy metals present in waste wood can be recovered.